Coalition to Accelerate Access to Long-Acting PrEP

 The Coalition’s objective is practical: to coordinate key stakeholder activities on long-acting PrEP access, including jointly developing strategies to identify and overcome access challenges for new PrEP options available now and those in the pipeline.

-The Coalition is committed to transparency and will disseminate a quarterly update to chart progress overall and will periodically update the Plan for Accelerating Access and Introduction of Injectable CAB for PrEP with timelines and milestones across the full range of PrEP options.
-For more information and/or with questions for the Coalition co-convenors, contact [email protected].
+The Coalition is committed to transparency and will disseminate a quarterly update to chart progress overall and will periodically update the Plan for Accelerating Access and Introduction of Injectable CAB for PrEP and A Plan for Accelerating Access to Injectable LEN for PrEP with timelines and milestones across the full range of PrEP options.
+See also Gears of Lenacapavir for PrEP Rollout, outlining a focused plan for LEN for PrEP rollout over the next few years, specifying priorities by stakeholder and evaluating volume and pricing strategies.

 Long-Acting PrEP Status Update